erictt/computer-science-learning/source/_posts/cs6250/week-9-internet-security.md

     1) Dropped, so that it never reaches the intended destination.
 This attack falls under the category of **blackholing (BH) attack**.
     2) Eavesdropped or manipulated before it reaches the receiving AS, which is also called as **man-in-the-middle attack (MM)**.
     3) Impersonated, e.g. In this case the network traffic of the victim AS is impersonated and the response to this network traffic is sent back to the sender.
 This attack is called **imposture (IM) attack.**
+        * Note that these manipulation happen on the data plane[Quiz]

 ### Motivations